Bond Style – Cream Linen Suit in Vegas (Diamonds are Forever)

 Do Yourself a Favor and…

 I couldn’t find any information about a costume designer for the film, other than Sinclair’s tailoring, of course.
 However, IMDb did list an uncredited wardrobe master named Ray Beck.
-Ray, after seeing that tie, I can see why you opted to go uncredited.
 Interestingly, this is the only film on Mr. Beck’s IMDb page where he worked uncredited.
-One would think working on a Bond film would be the pinnacle of a career in the film industry, but then again not all Bond films feature stupid pink neckties.
+One would think working on a Bond film would be the pinnacle of a career in the film industry… but then again, not all Bond films feature stupid pink neckties.